-While doing research isn't common among new students, if you're interested in a professor's work, send him/her a personalized email about potential openings.
-Be sure to thoroughly read up on his/her topic and show enthusiasm!
+While doing research isn't common among new students, if you're interested in a professor's work, send them a personalized email about potential openings.
+Be sure to thoroughly read up on their topic and show enthusiasm!
 Don't be discouraged if you're unsuccessful during your first year.
 Many professors prefer to hire students who have at least one year of college experience.
 However, it's certainly possible to get a position as a first-year student, and professors will definitely recognize your interest.
-The undergraduate research and Engineering Learning Initiatives pages have additional helpful information on how to get started.
+The Cornell Undergraduate Research Board, undergraduate research and academic opportunities and support pages have additional helpful information on how to get started.

 Do an externship, such as the FRESH program organized by the Engineering Career Center, to shadow a working Cornell alumnus during spring break.
 The externship experience can help you better decide what to do (what classes to take, what major to pursue, etc.) while you are still at Cornell.

 Join student organizations.
 Cornell's Campus Activities Office has clubs for nearly everything.
 Like dancing?
 There is a club for that!
 Interested in finding a religious group?
 There is a club for that!
 Want to help the environment?
 There is a club for that too!
 Get involved early, gain exposure to more opportunities, and learn from upperclassmen.